seantywork/seantywork/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; You can think of it as curry sauce for Linux, </br> &nbsp;&nbsp;&nbsp;&nbsp; because everything I encounter, be that C/C++ codes, commands, shell scripts, python codes, </br>
 &nbsp;&nbsp;&nbsp;&nbsp; is thrown in there.
-I personally use it as a quick search using Ctrl+F, an you can too if you want :)
+I personally use it as a quick search using Ctrl+F, and you can too if you want :)

 - sorrylinus

-&nbsp;&nbsp;&nbsp;&nbsp; This is the project built with C++ mainly to primarily control my AC from outside my house. </br>
+&nbsp;&nbsp;&nbsp;&nbsp; This is the project built with C++ to primarily control my AC from outside my house. </br>
 &nbsp;&nbsp;&nbsp;&nbsp; As a perk, I can check out my cay's funny face whenever I want and share it with other people

 - no kube in the ass

-&nbsp;&nbsp;&nbsp;&nbsp; Long story short, this is supposed to be an added layer for managing multi-cloud based Kubernetes cluster
+&nbsp;&nbsp;&nbsp;&nbsp; Long story short, this is an added layer for managing multi-cloud based Kubernetes cluster &nbsp;&nbsp;&nbsp;&nbsp; with aggregation into other projects within the organization in mind.

 - kubernetes